-I have been out of college now for almost two years.
+I have been out of college now for quite a few years.
 I graduated with my Bachelors Degree from Rowan University back in 2016.
-If you don’t know anything about me, and you haven’t read any of my previous blog posts, I majored in Radio/Television/Film, which to know surprise isn’t necessarily an easy field to get into.
+If you don’t know anything about me, I majored in Radio/Television/Film, which to no surprise isn’t necessarily an easy field to get into.
 However, it is not impossible, it is never impossible.

 With hard work, dedication, creativity and perseverance, I landed a job at my dream company right out of college.
 Don’t get me wrong, I applied to countless jobs before even landing an interview.
 There were times that I had become so frustrated with rejection that I questioned if what I wanted to do with my life was really possible.
 However, no matter how frustrated I became, I kept on going.

-Now, being just short of my two year mark at my job I can honestly say that I have learned so much, in addition to what my years in college have taught me.
+Now, being at my job for a handful of years, I can honestly say that I have learned so much, in addition to what my years in college have taught me.
 Since graduating, I have had a handful of students (most of which are majoring in what I majored in) ask me what they need to do to land a job after graduation, or what kind of advice I can give them.

 So, I’ve decided to round up a couple of tips that I have for students getting ready to graduate and transition into that post-grad life.